zachlankton/zwc-chat/SECURITY.md

 - Make a good faith effort to avoid privacy violations, data destruction, and service disruption
 - We will acknowledge your contribution in our security advisories (unless you prefer to remain anonymous)

-Thank you for helping keep z3chat and our users safe!
+Thank you for helping keep zwc chat and our users safe!